Geometric constellation shaping for wireless optical intensity channels: An information-theoretic approach

-In this letter, for the optical intensity channel, we propose a geometric shaping method with both theoretical and practical considerations.
+In this letter, we consider the optical intensity channel and focus on the problem of approaching the channel capacity by constellation shaping.
+We propose a geometric shaping method with asymptotic optimality in an information-theoretic sense, and evaluate its performance by achievable information rate as well as error performance of coded transmission.
 The idea stems from a method proposed in \cite{SunTilborg} for the AWGN channel, which leads to a Gaussian-like constellation design that achieves the ultimate shaping gain as the constellation size grows without bound.
-In our design for the optical intensity channel, we modify the original method by adding a `shifting and scaling' step, which improves non-asymptotic performance.
-Our design preserves an asymptotic property of the original method that the high-SNR channel capacity can be approached by increasing the constellation size.
-We further introduce a step of quantization to reduce the required resolution of the DAC.
-This step improves the feasibility and does not affect the asymptotic property.
-The resulting constellations satisfy that all their $2^b$ levels can be represented by a basic level and $b+2$ bits (only two bits more than the standard PAM).
-Finally we give an example through a simple 16-level LDPC coded modulation scheme.
-Numerical results show that a shaping gain of $0.8$ dB can be obtained by applying the proposed constellation design.
+We apply this method to the optical intensity channel to construct an exponential-like constellation, and introduce a new `shifting and scaling' step to improve the non-asymptotic performance.
+Our design preserves an asymptotic property of the original method that the high-SNR capacity can be approached by increasing the constellation size.
+To reduce the required resolution of the DAC, we further introduce a step of regularization, which does not affect the asymptotic property.
+All $2^b$ levels of the resulting constellations can be represented by a basic level and $b+2$ bits (only two bits more than the standard PAM).
+Finally we give an example through a simple $16$-level LDPC coded modulation scheme.
+Numerical results show that a shaping gain of $0.65$ dB can be obtained by applying the proposed design.